-The TIA indicates that NE 192^{nd} Ave is a 5 lane arterial TIF eligible route in the City of Vancouver.
-In the event that NE 192^{nd} is widened to 5 lanes through the intersection of NE 13^{th} Street the intersection will meet the City of Vancouver's intersection minimum LOS requirements.
-To mitigate total traffic conditions a westbound right turn lane on NE 13^{th} Street would also be required.
-In the event that NE 192^{nd} Ave is not widened a northbound right turn land and a westbound right turn lane would be sufficient to mitigate the 2029 total traffic condition.
+The TIA indicates that NE $192^{nd}$ Ave is a 5 lane arterial TIF eligible route in the City of Vancouver.
+In the event that NE $192^{nd}$ is widened to 5 lanes through the intersection of NE $13^{th}$ Street the intersection will meet the City of Vancouver's intersection minimum LOS requirements.
+To mitigate total traffic conditions a westbound right turn lane on NE $13^{th}$ Street would also be required.
+In the event that NE $192^{nd}$ Ave is not widened a northbound right turn land and a westbound right turn lane would be sufficient to mitigate the 2029 total traffic condition.

-As the timing of corridor improvements on NE 192nd Ave. are unknown the TIA makes a recommendation that the developer be required to provide a proportionate share contributions to the City of Vancouver towards the construction of a northbound right turn lane on NE 192nd Avenue and an westbound right turn lane on NE 13th Avenue.
+As the timing of corridor improvements on NE $192^{nd}$ Ave. are unknown the TIA makes a recommendation that the developer be required to provide a proportionate share contributions to the City of Vancouver towards the construction of a northbound right turn lane on NE $192^{nd}$ Avenue and an westbound right turn lane on NE $13^{th}$ Avenue.
 Details of the proposed proportionate cost sharing methodology are include in Appendix "M" of the TIA.
 A condition of approval to this effect is warranted.

-The applicant shall enter into an agreement with the City of Vancouver for proportionate share contributions towards the construction of a northbound right turn lane on NE 192nd Ave. and a westbound right turn lane on NE 13th Street.
+The applicant shall be conditioned to make the payment based upon this record with the City of Vancouver for proportionate share contributions towards the construction of a northbound right turn lane on NE 192nd Ave. and a westbound right turn lane on NE 13th Street.
 The agreement shall specify when proportionate share payments are triggered and the amount of those payments.